m-murasovs/amazon-bestsellers-scraper/README.md

 }
 ```

+## Input parameters

+## Proxy

+For the actor to function properly, proxies are required.
+It is not recommended to run the actor on a free account for more than obtaining sample results.
+If you plan to run the actor for more than a few results, subscribe to the Apify platform and receive access to a large pool of proxies.

+## Additional options

+#### Number of results

+To limit the number of results that are extracted, set this value to the number of results you need.
+Otherwise, keep it blank or at 0.

+This setting is not 100% accurate.
+Due to concurrent crawling of pages, one or two extra results per crawl will be returned.

 You can use [Markdown](https://www.markdownguide.org/cheat-sheet)
 language for rich formatting.

 ## Documentation reference

+For more information on the Apify platform, Apify actors, and the Apify CLI, please consult the links below.

 - [Apify SDK](https://sdk.apify.com/)
 - [Apify Actor documentation](https://docs.apify.com/actor)